MSc in Clinical Trials

 - Regulatory and ethical framework and participant involvement

-- Routine health data, big data and newer technologies
+- Routine health care data, Big Data and new technologies

 - Different types of trials and populations.